-Adjust a workout bench so it is at 45 degrees and set up similar to that of the flat bench press.
+Adjust a workout bench so it is at a 45-degree angle and set up similarly to that of the flat bench press.
 Unrack the loaded barbell and begin to pull the load downwards to line with the upper chest (a few inches below the clavicle).
 With the shoulder blades pulled together and elbows angled at about 45 degrees.
 Push the barbell upward.

 The third major barbell bench press variation focuses on the lower pectoral fibers.
-This pressing variation is typically less strenuous on the lifter’s shoulders than the standard bench press because of the shifted shoulder angle.
+This pressing variation is typically less strenuous on your shoulders than the standard bench press because of the shifted shoulder angle.

 Benefits of the Barbell Decline Bench Press

-- The decreased strain on the shoulder joint, due to the angle of the bench you’re lifting on.
+- You’ll have decreased strain on your shoulder joints due to the angle of the bench you’re lifting on.

 - A greater emphasis on the lower pectoral fibers.